Fxztam/FormsMaterializedItem/README.md

 # FormsMaterializedItem
-This Oracle Forms PoC demo shows a simple solution with PL/SQL Low-Code materializing of Forms Items.
+This Oracle Forms PoC demo shows a simple solution for materializing of Forms Items with PL/SQL Low-Code.

 The completion of this repository is in progress.